AviatrixSystems/Docs/StartUpGuides/aviatrix-china-controller-startup-guide.rst

 10.3  Setup an Access Account
 ------------------------------------

-Check out `this link <http://docs.aviatrix.com/HowTos/accesskey.html>`_ to fill in the following information.
+Follow the instructions in `how to create IAM user and policy <http://docs.aviatrix.com/HowTos/accesskey.html>`_ to fill in the fields below.

   +-------------------------------+--------------------------------------------+
   | Field                         | Expected Value                             |